ml-retrospectives/ml-retrospectives.github.io/.github/ISSUE_TEMPLATE/submit-retrospective.md

 retrospective_author: Alfred Einstein
 ---

-~~ Delete this when done: You can test this markdown preview in the "Preview" pane or in our custom editor : https://bouthilx.github.io/retrospectives/submission/ ~~
+~~ Delete this when done:
+- You can test this markdown preview in the "Preview" pane or in our custom editor : https://bouthilx.github.io/retrospectives/submission/
+- If you want your retrospective to be considered for our NeurIPS Workshop, select the label "NeurIPS Workshop".
+~~

 ### Paper TL;DR